 - Do not touch the switch with wet fingers.
-Touching a switch with wet fingers may result in electric shock. - Do not allow children to play on or around the unit or it may result in injury. - Do not touch the refrigerant pipes during and immediately after operation as the refrigerant pipes may be hot or cold, depending on the condition of the refrigerant flowing through the refrigerant piping, compressor, and other refrigerant cycle parts.
+Touching a switch with wet fingers can cause electric shock. - Do not allow children to play on or around the unit to prevent injury. - Do not touch the refrigerant pipes during and immediately after operation as the refrigerant pipes may be hot or cold, depending on the condition of the refrigerant flowing through the refrigerant piping, compressor, and other refrigerant cycle parts.
 It may result in your hands getting burns or frostbite if you touch the refrigerant pipes.